SACHSTech/ICS4U-native-gr11review-part2v4/README.md

 <br><br>
 ### Methods 3

-Given a string, does "xyz" appear in the middle of the string?
-To define middle, we'll say that the number of chars to the left and right of the "xyz" must differ by one, at most.
+Given a string, does `xyz` appear in the middle of the string?
+To define middle, we'll say that the number of `chars` to the left and right of the `xyz` must differ by one, at most.

 #### Method Signature
 ```java